 Andy is the former managing partner of the Washington, DC office of Hunton & Williams LLP.

-Andy's work has garnered her numerous awards and professional recognition.
-She was the first woman elected to chair the American Bar Association's Environment, Energy and Resources Section (1989-1990).
-She has been listed in The Best Lawyers in America for Environmental Law since 1989; has been listed in Chamber USA since 2003; has since 2004 made the list of "Top Lawyers" by Washingtonian magazine for her work in environmental law; and was named a "Star of the Bar" in 2005 by the Women's Bar Association of the District of Columbia.
+Andy’s work has garnered her professional recognition and numerous awards.
+She was the first woman elected to chair the American Bar Association’s Environment, Energy and Resources Section (1989-1990).
+She was elected to be a member of the American College of Environmental Lawyers in 2010.
+She has been listed in The Best Lawyers in America for Environmental Law since 1989; has been listed in Chambers USA since 2003; has since 2004 made Washingtonian magazine’s list of “Top Lawyers” for her work in environmental law; and was named a “Star of the Bar” in 2005 by the Women’s Bar Association of the District of Columbia.
 Andy also frequently speaks on and has published numerous articles concerning Clean Air Act regulatory and litigation issues.